JakobMie/nightlightstats/README.md

 ## nightlight_download

 You will want to use this function first if you want to start working with night light satellite data.
-The function is simply a tool that facilitates downloading the data, so you don't have to do that by hand.
+The function is simply a tool that facilitates downloading the data, so you do not have to do that by hand.

 A note about the disk space used by the files: The yearly data are of lower resolution than the monthly data and take up less space (1 year image for the whole world = 1/16 space of a monthly image for the whole world).
 Hence, yearly data will probably be fine on your normal drive (all years together ca. 45 GB incl. quality indicator files), but working with monthly data likely requires an external drive (about 1.5+ TB for all files incl. quality indicator files).
-Quality indicator files (recognizable by the ending cf_cvg) show how many observations went into the value of a pixel in the aggregated night light image.
+Quality indicator files (recognizable by the ending cf_cvg) show how many observations went into the value of a pixel in the aggregated night light image in a given period.

 For the yearly data, you can just use the `time` argument.
 The DMSP data are available per year in one image for the whole world.
 To download all of the data at once, you can input: